williamgilpin/howto/howto_couscous.md

 	date.timezone = "America/Los_Angeles"

+## Running couscous

-I was then able to run the following command:
+Navigate to local copy of a GitHub repo containing `.md` files and run the following command:

 	couscous preview